mlennox562/Financial-Fraud-Detection-with-Random-Forests-R-Code/README.md

 methods and classiffcation techniques used to prevent fraudulent activity, while also considering the implementation of additional strategies that have been employed successfully in other industries.

+CONTENTS:

+1. Training and Testing Dataset
+2. Comparing a Random Forest Model to other Classification Techniques
+3. Techniques to Deal with Imbalance
+4. Cost Benefit Analysis
+5. Comparing a Random Forest Model to Other Ensemble Classification Techniques
+6. Layered Ensembling Models
+7. Cascaded Ensemble Algorithm
+8. Extension